Fincarson/NTHU_Online_Judge/C/13346_DomoMaze/README.md

 That's why we use dynamic programming because it works

-However, if there's (1), the possibilities can be BILLIIONS or possibly more than that,
+However, if there's (1), the possibilities can be BILLIONS or possibly more than that,

 even if we use dynamic programming, we will always get TLE.